defano/wyldcard/README.md

 put the first char of the second word of myContainer into the middle item of the last line of y
 ```

-## Arithmetic and Logical Expressions
+### Operators

-HyperTalk supports a standard suite of mathematical, text and logical operators, including the following (all operators are binary, excepted where otherwise noted):
+HyperTalk supports a standard suite of mathematical, logical and string operators:

 |Precedence  | Operator        | Description
 |------------| ----------------|-------------